RaspberryPiFoundation/microbit-curriculum/en-GB/frustration/index.md

 ![screenshot](images/frustration-gnd-connect.png)

-+ You can then connect Pin0 to your wand.
++ You can then connect Pin 0 to your wand.

 ![screenshot](images/frustration-pin0-connect.png)